jeffreykegler/old_kollos/notes/misc/strand.md

 Locations in the bocage and in its
 AVL index are always absolute locations.

+## Winding together a prefix bocage and a suffix parse

+In the following,
+we assume that we have stopped the suffix parse at a point called the split point.
+We assume that, at the split point, the parse has not failed.
+This implies that there is at least one medial Earley item at the split point.

+Call the split point, `split`.
+Initializa a stack of bocage nodes, call it `working-stack` to empty.

+To produce a bocage from the prefix bocage and the suffix parse, we do the following:

+* INTER-NUCLEOTIDE-LOOP:
+  For every medial Earley item, call it `medial-eim, which is in the Earley set at `split`

+    - Let

+               base-rule = Base-rule(medial-eim)
+               straddle-rule = Straddle(DR(medial-eim))
+               new-rule = Forward-inter-nucleotide(straddle-rule)

+    - For every `prefix-node` in `Prefix-nodes(medial-eim)`

+                Recursive-node-add(prefix-node, medial-eim, new-rule)

+    - `Node-to-bocage-add(new-node)`

+    - Push new-node onto `working-stack`.

+* PREDICTION LOOP:
+  For every bocage node,
+  call it `inter-node`,
+  added in INTER-NUCLEOTIDE LOOP,

+  - Let the postdot symbol in `DR(inter-node)` be `postdot`

+  - For every rule, call it `r`, with `postdot` as its LHS.

+    + Let

+              new-rule = Forward-inter-nucleotide(Prediction(r))
+              new-node = [Prediction(new-rule), split, split]

+    + `Add-link(new-node, [undef, inter-node])`

+  - `Node-to-bocage-add(new-node)`

+* INTRA-NUCLEOTIDE LOOP:
+  While `working-stack` is not empty:

+  - This loop is guaranteed to terminate, because the grammar is cycle-free, any node added this loop is the parent ("effect") of the node that was most recently popped from the stack
+    (its "cause")
+    and every cause-effect chain will
+    eventually reach a effect node that
+    is the left nucleotide of the start rule, which will not be the cause of any effect node.

+  - Pop a node from the working stack.
+    Call the popped node `cause-node == [ dr, orig, split ]`.

+  - If `Rule(dr)` is a start rule, do not execute the following steps.
+    Restart INTRA-NUCLEOTIDE-LOOP from the beginning.

+  - Follow the predecessors of `cause-node` back to its prediction.
+Let the links for that predictions be the set `prediction-links`.

+  - PREDICTION-LINK-LOOP:
+    For each link, call it `pred-link`,
+    in `predictions-links`.

+    + Let `pred-link = [undef, pred-node]`.
+      `pred-node` must be a medial,
+      and its postdot symbol must be the base symbol of `LHS(dr)`.

+               new-rule = Forward-intra-nucleotide(Rule(pred-node))
+               new-node = [
+                   Penult(new-rule),
+                   Orig(pred-node), split
+               ]

+    + `Add-link(new-node, [Clone-node(pred-node, new-rule), cause-node])`

+    + `Node-to-bocage-add(new-node)`

+    + Push new-node onto `working-stack`.

+  - Restart INTRA-NUCLEOTIDE LOOP from the beginning.

 ### Creating nodes that straddle the split point

 The function `Recursive-node-add(prefix-node, suffix-node, rule)`